 Brady`s ability to control and command the field

-Being a QB is not just about displaying football skills; it`s about showing leadership and guts.
+Being a quarterback is not just about displaying football skills; it`s about showing leadership and guts.
 It`s about commanding the situation, knowing what`s best for your team and taking control.
-No one commands the field better than Brady.
+Many argue that no one commands the field better than Brady.
 Win or lose, his ability to think situations through in milliseconds and execute decisions decisively is incomparable.
-Patriots coach Bill Belichick explains: “It [his preparation] is consistent every week in terms of learning the defense… their schemes and their players… he has a lot of experience against defensive coordinators, different players, and different situations.
-He’s able to put it together better than any player that I’ve coached…”
+His former Patriots coach Bill Belichick explained: “It [his preparation] is consistent every week in terms of learning the defense… their schemes and their players… he has a lot of experience against defensive coordinators, different players, and different situations.
+He’s able to put it together better than any player that I’ve coached…” With Seven Super Bowl titles – not to mention 5 Super Bowl MVPs: He is simply the most accomplished quarterback.

-The Patriots` success should not be attributed to their improprieties but to Brady`s football skills and composure.
-Past incidents, both alleged (Deflate-gate) and confirmed (Spygate), had minimal impact on the Patriots’ success (a 2015 AFC championship 45-7 win was not achieved due to underinflated footballs).
-Thus, they should not taint Brady`s legacy, especially as he won three titles before those scandals and led his team in 2017 to the biggest comeback in the Super Bowl history after.
+Brady played for the New England Patriots for 20 years before leaving for the Tampa Bay Buccaneers in 2020.
+Looking back on both teams’ success, many attribute it to Brady and his football skills and composure.
+Despite past controversies, both alleged (Deflate-gate) and confirmed (Spygate), they had minimal impact on the Patriots’ success.
+(Worth mentioning is that the 2015 AFC championship 45-7 win was not achieved due to underinflated footballs).
+Thus, these incidents should not taint Brady`s legacy, especially as he won three titles before those scandals and led his team in 2017 to the biggest comeback in the Super Bowl history afterward — not to mention competing again in the 2018, 2019 and 2021 Super Bowls.

 He shows legendary resilience

-Brady`s 2016-17 season has all the drama of a great story.
+Brady`s 2016-17 season with the Patriots has all the drama of a great story.
 During his four-game suspension in the beginning of the season, he still practiced the same schedule as his teammates.
-He entered last season as a 39-year-old, knowing it might be his last chance to win his fifth ring.
-Above all stands his mother`s illness.
+He entered that season as a 39-year-old, knowing it might be his last chance to win his fifth ring.
+Above all stands the his mother`s illness back then.
 She was diagnosed with cancer and Brady traveled as often as possible to visit her.
 The first game she attended in the 2016-17 season was Super Bowl 51.
 During that game, he crafted the biggest comeback in the history of the Super Bowls and won the MVP title.
 It`s a dramatic story to be told, and his resilience is what legends are made of.
-One year later, despite being 40 years old and losing Super Bowl 52, his resilience is still rock strong, as he looks ahead to next year’s season.
-Tom Brady is, indeed, a football legend.
+In 2018, despite being 40 years old and losing Super Bowl 52, his resilience was still rock strong, as proven by his ability to take his team to victory in Super Bowl 53.
+What’s more, even though the team changed, when Tom Brady took the field during Super Bowl 55, he was the oldest quarterback in history to play in the Super Bowl.
+He is, indeed, a football legend.

 3 reasons why Brady is great but not the best